 Carmen Fox, a fan, wrote in a message to me (Thank you Carmen!):

-Especially Freddie, they also mentioned a lot of "Bismillah" and "Allah, allah, we'll pray for you" in many of his songs so he also spread peace from the religion of Islam- I'm not a muslim, but I have also noticed it.”
+Especially Freddie, they also mentioned a lot of "Bismillah" and "Allah, allah, we'll pray for you" in many of his songs so he also spread peace from the religion of Islam- I'm not a Muslim, but I have also noticed it.”

-© Copyright 2006 - 2008; Daria Kokozej (Contact Me)
+© Copyright 2006 - 2013; Daria Kokozej (Contact Me)